Skip to main content

 Connecting platform accounts

-Step 1: Initiate the flow
+Step 1: Initiate the connection

 curl -X POST https://api.social-api.ai/v1/accounts/connect \